-Research and Development Expenses
+Research and Development Expenses, As Restated

 Research and development consist of expenses incurred in connection with the discovery and development of our product candidates.
 These expenses consist primarily of employee-related expenses, which include salaries and benefits and attending science conferences; expenses incurred under our license agreements with third parties and under other agreements with contract research organizations, investigative sites and consultants that conduct our clinical trials and a substantial portion of our nonclinical studies; the cost of acquiring and manufacturing clinical trial materials; facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, and depreciation of fixed assets; license fees, for and milestone payments related to, in-licensed products and technology; stock-based compensation expense; and costs associated with nonclinical activities and regulatory approvals.
-We expense research and development costs as incurred.
+We expense research and development costs as incurred, up-front payment and prepayments related to research and development activities and in-licensed products and technology are recorded as prepaid expenses on the balance sheet and recorded as expenses on the Company's consolidated statement of operations as work is performed or the expense is incurred.